 Moving to Platinum Visa

-Yes, your new Platinum Visa will come with the same PIN.
+Yes, your new Platinum Visa has the same PIN.
 If you'd like to change it, you can set a new PIN in the mobile app or internet banking.

 Insurance

-Yes, your travel insurance cover will carry over to your Platinum Visa card.
-However, if you close your account, you’ll lose this cover and won’t be able to make a claim.
-For more information, please read our Travel Insurance Policy Wording.
+Yes – if you've already activated cover using your Airpoints Platinum credit card, this will carry over to your Platinum Visa card.
+If you close your account or switch to another card type, you’ll lose this cover and won’t be able to make a claim.

 Purchases & payments

-Any refunds or credits to your old Airpoints card will automatically be redirected to your new Platinum Visa.
+Any refunds or credits to your old Airpoints card have been automatically redirected to your new Platinum Visa.
 If you close your Platinum Visa before the refund is processed, we can transfer the money to another active Kiwibank account.
 To do this, send us a secure message via the mobile app or internet banking, or call us.

 If you don't have an active Kiwibank account or we can't verify you over the phone, you'll need to visit your nearest Kiwibank.
 You'll need to bring your ID and proof of address with you.